MplusKASSA/soap-client-php/README.md

 ];

 try {
+// If your request is an object or mixed object/array, then the prepareRequest will convert it to an array suitable for the execute call
+// If your request contains one or more 'List's, the can be wrapped in the required element using the prepareRequest second parameter
+    $client->prepareRequest($requestArray, [
+        'productList' => 'product',             // This will convert the productList array in a items wrapped in the product element
+        'articleList' => 'article',             // See the wsdl/doc for required elements 'lineList' => 'line',
+        'paymentList' => 'payment',
+        'preparationList' => 'line',
+        'preparationMethodList' => 'preparationMethod',
+        'imageList' => 'image',
+        'customFieldList' => 'customField',
+        'sortOrderGroupList' => 'sortOrderGroup',
+    ]);
     $response = $client->execute($apiMethod, $requestArray); // <-- execute the request
     print_r($response);
     foreach($response->changedArticleGroupList->changedArticleGroups as $articleGroup) { // <-- access the response as an object